DNAstack/cromwell-wes-service/README.md

 be able to localize the files.
 A good example of this is with [CromwellOnAzure](https://github.com/microsoft/CromwellOnAzure), which leverages blob fuse to mount Blob storage containers to the local file system.
-Outside of Cromwell/Wes users will interact with the files using the microsoft blob storage api, however internally they must specify files as if they were on the local file system.
+Outside of Cromwell/Wes users will interact with the files using the microsoft blob storage API, however internally they must specify files as if they were on the local file system.

 Path Translators, allow you to define a `Regex` pattern for a prefix and a replacement string to use instead.
 Any number of path translators can be provided, and they will be applied in the order they were defined, allowing you to apply